swcarpentry/DEPRECATED-boot-camps/shell/advanced_shell.md

     Diane 34
     Charles 22

-To do this, we need a program which allows us to create text files.
-There are many such programs, the easiest one which is installed on almost all systems is called `nano`.
-Navigate to `/tmp` and enter the following command:

     nano names.txt

-Now enter the four names.txt as shown above.
-When you are done, press CONTROL+O to write out the file.
-Press enter to use the file name `names.txt`.
-Then press CONTROL+x to exit `nano`.
+Now paste the four names.txt as shown above.
 When you are back to the command line, enter the command:

     sort names.txt